asafamr/SymPatternWSI/README.md

  for pytorch installation w/ cuda support see instructions at [pytorch website](https://pytorch.org/)

-finally, to run the WSI with ELMo's LM, run spwsi_elmo.py script arguments:
+finally, to do the actual WSI using ELMo's LM, run spwsi_elmo.py

+script arguments:
 ```bash
 python spwsi_elmo.py -h